jtbx/callisto/README.md

 To build Callisto, all you need is a C99 compiler.
 The configure script will check for the presence of various compilers before building, to decide which one to use.
-The compilers checked are clang, followed by cc, followed by gcc.
+The compilers checked are clang, followed by gcc, followed by cc.
 If you have a compiler at a custom path that you would like to use over the system C compiler, just pass `-c /path/to/compiler` to the configure script before you build.
 The compiler must support gcc-like